pranjalsharma26/E-Commerce-Android-Application/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 NOTE-  Here you need to perform some changes before you run the code.
 These changes can be done with database and in manifest file.

+Some of the screenshots of the app are shown in the directory as well.
+So, have a look on them too.